New Options for High-Risk Patients and People with Advanced Aortic Stenosis

 Researchers today are pioneering new options for minimally invasive treatments and procedures.
 However, it is important to keep in mind that the physicians’ and the surgical teams’ overall goal is to lengthen life, reduce risks and provide the safest and best way to repair the problem.
 As you consider your options with your healthcare team, keep in mind that most people who have any type of heart valve replacement or repair procedures go on to get better and your surgical team is helping work toward the fullest possible recovery.

-Be sure to download our surgery checklist and recovery tracker to help you prepare for the possible experience as you begin the journey toward feeling better.
+Be sure to download our surgery checklist (also available in Spanish) and recovery tracker (also available in Spanish) to help you prepare for the possible experience as you begin the journey toward feeling better.

 Understanding your heart valve problem: Which solution may be right for you?